 Legitimate marketing messages

-These messages should include the name and contact details of the sender.
+These should include the name and contact details of the sender.
 You will usually have given consent for them to be sent, though possibly unknowingly.

 How to spot 'em: It will be from a four, five or six-digit number and will bill you for receiving the message.